ewcloud/ewc-community-hub/README.md

   summary: Includes the basic ECMWF software stack, with MARS client and an environment with ecCodes, Metview, Earthkit and Aviso.
   version: "2.0.0"
 ```
+>⛔ The attribute `name` within each item entry must always match the key under which the item's metadata is defined, to
+enforce uniqueness of all entries.

+>⚠️ At least one of the `maintainers[*].email` or the `maintainers[*].url` attributes should be set.
+These is to ensure end-users can submit inquiries or receive support, in accordance with the support level offered by Item owners.

 ## Schema Validation
 > 💡 To learn more about how you can onboard your item into the catalog, please check the [official EWC documentation](https://confluence.ecmwf.int/display/EWCLOUDKB/Contributing+a+new+Item+to+the+EWC+Community+Hub).